 Area Meeting update

-Other items included:
+The morning’s agenda items included:

 Woodbrooke Simpler Meetings series

 Jonathan Carmichael is leading a series of online sessions to share insights from the ‘Simpler Meetings’ project of Britain Yearly Meeting.
 There are eight topics, and you can dip in and out of as many topics as you’d like.
 Sessions are repeated on different days and at different times between 10 March and 15 June.
 The course fee is £10 per session, and funds are available from Area Meeting for anyone who would like to register.

 There are also free ‘bitesize’ sessions on Sundays, 12.30-1.00, from 18 April to 13 June.
 Details at: https://www.woodbrooke.org.uk/product/simpler-meetings-series/